mmolinac/P161Hi/README.md

 ### Application autodeployment

-I wrapped both the sampleapp Rails application and a script to perform as much tasks as we want, versioned for each tar file.
+I wrapped both the sampleapp Rails application and a script to perform as much tasks as we want, versioned for each tar.gz file.

 By default, the artifact whose version is chosen will be downloaded from a repository set in the Ansible playbook.
 Of course, the repository, the name and appliation version can be changed at the user's discretion.